Car Backfires When Accelerating + Check Engine Light

 What to Check First

-1. Check whether the light is solid or blinking
+1. Check whether the check engine light is solid or blinking

-4. Read the stored code
+5. Read the stored trouble code before replacing anything

 If the engine feels rough even outside acceleration, also see Car Runs Rough